-With almost 50km of paths within the park, there are plenty of opportunities to explore the Seven Lochs by foot of bike.
-The parks at our visitor centers offer a range of short, easy nature walks - perfect for people of all ages and abilities - as well as longer walks and bike rides for people looking to explore a bit further.
+With almost 50km of paths around the park there are plenty of opportunities to explore the Seven Lochs by foot or bike.
+Parks and nature reserves offer a range of short, easy nature walks - perfect for people of all ages and abilities - as well as longer walks and bike rides for people looking to explore further.